-Momose-jin'ya was established in 1671 by the Suwa Clan, which was likely at the time discontiguous (tobichi) from Takashima-han.
+Momose-jin'ya was established in 1671 by the Suwa Clan, which was at the time discontiguous (tobichi) from Takashima Domain.
 The territory became a tenryō led by a Hatamoto (a direct retainer of the Shōgun) and the jin'ya became a daikan administering the villages of Momose, Seguro, Shirakawa, Takebuchi, and surrounding territory, worth about a thousand koku.

 Momose-jin'ya consists of a small gate, go'ten (lord's hall) and some walls and dorui (embankments).
 The gate area of the Momose-jin'ya site retains a masugata defensive configuration, set to the side of the road insted of facing it.
 Any hostiles entering through here would've been consequently flanked on three sides.
 The structures are reckoned to date to the Late Edo Period.

 |Castle Condition||No main keep but other buildings|

 |Artifacts||Jin'ya Go'ten; Gate; Masugata|

 |Access||Hirata Station on the Chūō Main Line; walk 25 minutes|

 |Coordinates||36° 11' 12.05" N, 137° 58' 26.62" E|